2nd degree felony.

 The court will:

-A defendant convicted of negligent homicide (domestic violence) must provide a DNA specimen.
+A defendant convicted of manslaughter (domestic violence) must provide a DNA specimen.

 (Utah Code Ann. §53-10-403(2))

-A defendant convicted of negligent homicide (domestic violence) may not posses, use or have control of a firearm or ammunition for life.
+A defendant convicted of manslaughter (domestic violence) may not posses, use or have control of a firearm or ammunition for life.

 (18 U.S.C. §922(g)(9))